cyprienruffino/academic-kickstart/content/home/experience.md

   location = "Rouen, France"
   date_start = "2017-04-01"
   date_end = "2017-09-01"
-  description = """Developped an application for researchers on reversible computation models."""
+  description = """Deep Learning for offline handwritten text recognition on mobile devices with Convolutional LSTMs.
+Industrial partnership with Hamelin SAS for the Oxford brand.
+Development of a prototype recognition system with TensorFlow"""

 [[experience]]
   title = "Research Assistant"